ngageoint/mgrs-js/README.md

 ### About ###

-[MGRS](http://ngageoint.github.io/mgrs-js/) is a Java library providing Military Grid Reference System functionality, a geocoordinate standard used by NATO militaries for locating points on Earth.
+[MGRS](http://ngageoint.github.io/mgrs-js/) is a Javascript library providing Military Grid Reference System functionality, a geocoordinate standard used by NATO militaries for locating points on Earth.

 ### Build and Installation ###